souzanmirza/pharmacy_counting/README.md

 where *druginfodict* for *drugA* is `{'prescriber1:True; 'cost':100}.`

-The csv reader library was used to read the entries from the input file.
+The csv library was used to read the entries from the input file.
 Each entry was checked to see if it was valid which was defined as
 1. Length of entry is 5.
 2. 1st entry (*prescriber_id*) can be cast to positive float.
 3. 5th entry (*cost*) can be cast to positive float.